Changing your home

 Larger homes are particularly scarce.
 Before applying for a transfer, think about other ways to move that may be more realistic.

-From 1st February 2014 we are restricting the Transfer list to tenants in the most urgent needs only.
-You will also be required to join a recognised mutual exchange scheme and provide evidence that you have applied to your local council before we will consider your application to join our Transfer List.
+From 1st February 2014 we restricted the Transfer list to tenants in the most urgent needs only.
+You are also required to join a recognised mutual exchange scheme and provide evidence that you have applied to your local council before we will consider your application to join our Transfer List.